 In the example above, 1250L, you can have your first £12,500 tax-free.
 This is called your Personal Allowance and it’s spread evenly across your pay packets throughout the tax year.
 Once you earn more than £12,500, Coople will deduct tax from your income before you receive payment.

-Go to Profile > Settings >HMRC Declaration and select the option that applies to you.
+Go to Account > HMRC Declaration and select the option that applies to you.

 If you think you’re in the wrong tax code, please contact HMRC directly.